 We are uncovering better ways of developing software by doing it and helping others do it.
-Through this work we have come to value:

-Individuals and interactions over processes and tools

-Working software over comprehensive documentation

-Customer collaboration over contract negotiation Responding to change over following a plan that is, while there is value in the items on the right, we value the items on the left more.
+Through this work we have come to value: Individuals and interactions Working software Customer collaboration Responding to change over over over over processes and tools comprehensive documentation contract negotiation following a plan that is, while there is value in the items on the right, we value the items on the left more.